Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

         It.IsAny<CancellationToken>())).Callback(() => numCallsCompleteMessage++)
     .Returns(Task.CompletedTask);

-// The rest of this snippet illustrates how to send a service bus message using the mocked
+// The rest of this snippet illustrates how to receive and complete a service bus message using the mocked
-// service bus client above, this would be where application methods sending a message would be
+// service bus client above, this would be where application methods receiving and completing a message would be
 // called.

 string mockQueueName = "MockQueueName";
-ServiceBusSender sender = client.CreateSender(mockQueueName);
 ServiceBusReceiver receiver = client.CreateReceiver(mockQueueName);

-foreach (ServiceBusMessage message in messagesToSend) {
-    await sender.SendMessageAsync(message);
-}

 // ReceiveMessageAsync can be called multiple times.